David Chipperfield and The Culture of Deregulation

 Deregulation is supposed to be 'good for business' and in the UK the general notion is that it is working.
 Over the past few decades London has established itself as the financial capital in Europe.
 How come Germany is far superior in other sectors such as manufacturing industries and the development of advanced technology then?
 Chipperfield presented this as a paradox.

-The British system of deregulation is based on easily quantifiable variables.
-The culture of 'hire and fire' enables companies to expand and contract easily according to demand and required expertise.
+The British system of deregulation is based on easily quantifiable variables, such as working hours and other quantifiable output including revisions, meetings and reports.
+Further, the current culture of 'hire and fire' enables companies to expand and contract easily according to demand and required expertise.
 Also, with Europe still in crisis, UK companies can pick and choose amongst the brightest talent in all of Europe.
-The extreme competitiveness results in 60+ hours work weeks, unpaid overtime and of course if an employee can not put up with it, they can easily be replaced with an equally or better qualified person.
+The extreme competitiveness results in long work hours, unpaid overtime and of course if an employee can not put up with it, they can easily be replaced with an equally or better qualified person.
 All this is surely good for business, right?
 However, this policy does not give much regard to non-quantifiable variables such as personal development and ownership.

-Ownership is one of the keys to the German success.
+It seems ownership is one of the keys to the German success.
 It is hard to develop ownership to a business if one is reduced to a replaceable cog in a hierarchical structure.
-In the extreme competitiveness found in the UK, 60 hours of work and up to 10 hours commute on top of that might not be enough.
+As such, in the extreme competitiveness found in the UK, working long hours and a potentially time-consuming commute on top of that might not be enough.
 On the contrary, in Germany the worker finds himself in a much more secure environment.
 The fear of loosing ones job and the constant pressure to overachieve is far less prominent, not to mention the health implications caused by stress and fatigue.
 As a result the employees can focus their energy on the job itself.
-In such an environment it is easier to find a sustainable balance in life, which in in turn further enhances work performance, quality of the output and general happiness.
+In such an environment it is easier to find a sustainable rhythm, which in in turn further enhances work performance, quality of the output and general happiness.

 Quality Over Quantity